infinity scrolling

 const container = document.querySelector('[data-pagination="container"]');

-Then i declare a function to load the html content tring from a url.
+Then I declare a function to load the HTML content string from a URL.

 const loadContent = function(url){